dvd0bvb/BrilliantWallpaper/README.md

 Short term goals include
 - Write unit tests and automate building and testing with github workflows.
 - Get Asan builds working with Windows.
+- Support for vertical monitors
+- Support for additional image formats, eg: webp

 Longer term goals include
 - Linux support - this is not something I've looked into at all yet.
 I have tried to sequester all Windows specific code to the Win subdirectory and support possible extension via the WallpaperSetter class.
 - Tsan and possibly Msan builds.
+- Cross platform GUI to change settings on the fly
+- Daemonizing the app
+- Smarter image gen. Eg: If last image in random set doesn't fit, see if another will.
+Scale images to similar size.

 ## Supporting the project